 Automated Test Script Maintenance Is Crucial

 This makes them subject to unexpected problems when an underlying code function is changed, modifying the operation of a tested feature.
-The code changed, the test script didn’t and now it complains with false positives.
+The code changed and the test script didn’t and now it complains with false positives.
 These erroneous flags clog the results review process and require continuous examination to be sure that the flagged errors are really from bogus tests.

 If this goes on long enough, the entire automated test process will be called into question.
 Management will begin to see test automation as an expensive waste of time and resources instead of the useful product verification tool that it is.

 This is why test script maintenance must be included in the initial plans for any test automation project.
 The cost in resources and schedule time should be part of the plan and be wrapped into the velocity expectations for each Agile sprint as well.